northeastern-rc/rc-public-documentation/docs/source/using-discovery/usingslurm.rst

    * - Command
      - Description
    * - ``sbatch``
-     - Submit a job script.
+     - Submit a job script
    * - ``srun``
-     - Run a command on allocated compute node(s).
+     - Run a command on allocated compute node(s)
    * - ``scancel``
-     - Delete a job.
+     - Delete a job
    * - ``squeue``
-     - Show state of jobs.
+     - Show state of jobs
    * - ``sinfo``
-     - Show state of nodes and partitions (queues).
+     - Show state of nodes and partitions (queues)
    * - ``smap``
-     - Show jobs, partitions and nodes in a graphical network topology.
+     - Show jobs, partitions and nodes in a graphical network topology
    * - ``scontrol``
-     - Modify jobs or show information about various aspects of the cluster.
+     - Modify jobs or show information about various aspects of the cluster

 Please continue reading for some good examples of each.